This topic describes how to create a serverless ApsaraDB RDS for SQL Server instance.

 RDS Capacity Units (RCUs)

-Minimum: 2
+Minimum: 2 RCUs

 Select a zone

-Configure the Capacity parameter.
+Configure the Storage Capacity parameter.

 Drag the slider to adjust the storage capacity.
 You are charged for the total storage capacity that you select when you create a serverless RDS instance.
 For example, if you select 100 GB of storage capacity when you create the serverless RDS instance, you are charged based on 100 GB even if the storage usage is less than 100 GB.

 NoteIf the storage capacity cannot meet your business requirements, you can manually expand the storage capacity.
 After the storage capacity is expanded, the storage capacity cannot be reduced, and you are charged based on the new storage capacity.
-For more information, see Change the number of RCUs for a serverless ApsaraDB RDS for SQL Server instance.

-Configure other custom parameters.
+Configure custom parameters.
 If you do not have special business requirements, you can retain the default values of these parameters.

 Parameter